-Camp Lindenmere Campers and their families become part of the Lindenmere family when they enroll in camp.
-They become part of a long tradition in camping.
+Camp Lindenmere campers and their families become part of the Lindenmere family when they enroll in camp.
+They also become part of a long tradition in camping.
 Since Camp Lindenmere first opened its doors in 1935, children have enjoyed an atmosphere of fun, caring and exploration.

 The decision of “when is the right time for my child to go to sleep away camp” is a difficult and much-discussed topic.
 Campers and parents all face this decision with mixed feelings of excitement and trepidation.

 Will I like the kids in my bunk?

 What happens if I don’t like my bed?

 Can I really get to do the things that I like to do?

 If I am sick, can I call home?

 If I am lonesome, will someone spend time with me?

 Will my child be accepted and liked by the other campers?